Top 10 Best iPhone 8 & 8 Plus Wallet Cases: Which Is Right for You?

 Its zippered rear pouch allows you to forgo a full wallet without having to sacrifice any lines of credit.

-It is shockproof from all directions, and has golden accents for that designer look.
+It is shockproof from all directions, and has beautiful golden accents for that designer look.

 Price: $15.99 (77 percent off MSRP)